ActuallyAdequate/Chimaera/core/gm-tools/weather.md

 #### Flash Wave

 The wave will sweep in a random direction.
 All creatures and loose objects that are not on high ground or able to hold on are swept in the direction of the wave, by a distance of near.
 Holding on against the wave without protection requires passing a Challenge.
-Failing the challenge also grants the Drowning Condition.
+Failing the challenge also grants the Suffocating Condition.

 #### Hail Storm